-How much time are learners and mentors expected to invest in a project?
+How much time are mentees and mentors expected to invest in a project?

 Are there age, experience or geographic constraints for learners?

-No. Learners of any background, from anywhere in the universe, are welcome to apply.
+No. Mentees of any background, from anywhere in the universe, are welcome to apply.

 If my proposal is accepted, am I guaranteed my piece will be published?